1FIL0/Market-Engine-Client/README.md

 ## How to use

 For instructions on how to operate the software, refer to the documentation at https://marketengine.onefil.dev/docs
+If you experience any issues, visit the discord: https://discord.gg/tM53kbYVa6

 ## Building from source